lmrodriguezr/Polloc/README.md

 5. Familiar enough?
 We are glad to listen than, then you could **start developing**.
-You can check the documentation within the modules using perldoc (or any other Pod interpreter), or contact us for questions and features requests.
+You can check the documentation within the modules using perldoc (or any other Pod interpreter), or contact us for questions and feature requests.

 Usage